 Teachers observe how the children play and how they treat one another.
 We model and guide children to behave respectfully towards classmates and teachers.
-(In Kindergarten, "You can't say you can't play.")

 Children are encouraged to sit in a "peace circle", face one another, and work towards solving conflicts and playing cooperatively together.